 Unfortunately, many Erb’s Palsy injuries could have been prevented had the healthcare professionals involved exercised reasonable care.
 Healthcare professionals are held to a high standard of care and must take certain precautions when performing birth procedures in order to prevent serious injury.
 If your child’s Erb’s Palsy was caused by medical negligence, then the circumstances of such negligence must be explored in order to maximize the prospect of securing fair compensation.

-For answers to Frequently Asked Questions about Erb’s Palsy and birth injuries in Pennsylvania, check out the Matzus Law medical malpractice FAQ page.
+For answers to Frequently Asked Questions about Erb’s Palsy and birth injuries in Pennsylvania, check out the Matzus Law LLC medical malpractice FAQ page.

 Erb’s Palsy is a disorder in which the nerves of the arm and shoulder are damaged (sometimes partially, sometimes fully), resulting in paralysis, mobility issues, and abnormal sensations.
 These symptoms can affect your child for a lifetime.

 Generally speaking, Erb’s Palsy is caused by damage to the brachial plexus (a set of nerves that run through each shoulder and arm) during childbirth.
 Damage can result from any number of issues, but most common is shoulder dystocia.
 In shoulder dystocia, labor is obstructed due to the baby’s shoulders getting caught on the pelvic bone — in this scenario, the head passes through cleanly but the shoulders become stuck.

 All treating healthcare professionals during labor and delivery must adhere to reasonable standards of care.
 Abnormal delivery circumstances may not be uncommon, but they must be dealt with in an appropriate manner that falls within medical norms — or the healthcare professional will be considered “negligent.”